Chia-Network/chia-docs/docs/resources/faq.md

 First, the bad news.
 Statistically, it would take multiple years to win a reward with a 10-TB farm. ("So you're saying there's a chance...")

 Now, the good news.
 You can join a pool and collect regular rewards, no matter your farm's size!
-See our [Pooling User Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Pooling-User-Guide) for more info.
+See the [Pool Farming page](/pool-farming) for more info.

 ## What is the plot filter and why didn't my plot pass it?